Robin Esrock

 Prior to his career as a travel writer, Esrock worked in the music industry for SL Feldman & Associates.
 His career shift was the result of a bike accident that left him with a broken kneecap and a $20,000 insurance settlement.
 Using this money, he backpacked around the world, writing a column for the Vancouver Sun and maintaining his website.

-Esrock has reportedly travelled to over 100 countries on seven continents.
-He is also a public speaker, has hosted various online magazine shows and appears as a regular travel expert on Vancouver's Breakfast Television.
+Esrock has reportedly travelled to over 110 countries on seven continents.
+He is also a public speaker, has hosted various online magazine shows and appeared as a regular travel expert on Vancouver's Breakfast Television.
 Esrock has also been featured as a travel expert in Forbes Travel, Travel + Leisure, and interviewed in several Canadian and Australian media outlets.
 In 2013, he won the Destination Canada award for Best Online Video at the Go Media Marketplace Awards in Winnipeg.

 In March 2012, Esrock was master of ceremonies at the 108th Annual Explorer's Club Dinner at the Waldorf-Astoria Hotel in New York.
 Esrock presented awards to Explorer's Club members including palaeontologist Philip J. Currie, marine toxicologist Susan Shaw, and biologist Richard Ellis.
 Esrock also spoke about the lessons of travel at TEDx Vancouver, selected by Yahoo as one of TED's top travel talks.

 In 2013, Esrock released his book The Great Canadian Bucket List: One-of-a-Kind Travel Experiences, published by Dundurn Press.
 The book became the number one selling Canadian travel and Canadian history title on Amazon.ca.
 In 2015, he published five follow-up books in the Bucket List series.
 Esrock has cited Hunter S. Thompson and Gonzo journalism as major influences in his writing, and sports the gonzo fist tattoo on left leg.